TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-5.md

 Great!
 Both applications are up and running.
 Open a browser and head to `localhost:8081`.
 Assuming you haven't cleared the Django database from [Part 2](/blog/getting-started-drf-angularjs-part-2/) you should see some data populated on the page!
 If you did clear the database then you will have to populate your models through the ORM.

-Here's what my rendered page looks like!
+Here's what the rendered page looks like!

 <center>![map3](/images/drf-rendered.png)</center>